slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 "I guess you can make a lot of good money but it's pretty menial work.
 I talked to Matt, he's not too into it." and then Jack went on and on.

 Jack must have felt the weird tension?
 How often did this situation occur, lovers of the past and present fight it out with passive aggressive blows.
 Probably fairly often but still.
 Andy and I hadn't talked in months.
 Our last conversation, typical of Andy, was how the universe was expanding but could barely accommodate anyone even though the people in it were dying.
 Andy knew I was Renee's latest best friend supposably.
-We hadn't talked since.
-Now Andy was sullen, apathetic at first glance, nothing unusual.
+He was sullen, apathetic at first glance, nothing unusual.
 But I'm sure it *dug* deep into him.

 In the corner were a few Kerouac novels Jack was fond of.
 Next to those were records piled on the ground.
 Glancing at the titles, they were mostly 80's new wave or early 90's American noise rock.
 Their jackets were worn and tired.
 I started to leaf through the records to feel busy.